George Richey: After Wynette's death

-In 2001, Richey married former Dallas Cowboys cheerleader, Sheila Slaughter.
-They had a daughter, Tatum, and would remain married until Richey's death.
+In 2001, Richey married former Dallas Cowboys cheerleader and television producer Sheila Slaughter.
+They had a daughter, Tatum Keys, and remained married until Richey's death.

 Death

-Richey, a longtime smoker, died on July 31, 2010, following a long battle with chronic obstructive pulmonary disease.
-There was no public memorial per his request, and he was buried in Nashville near Wynette.
-His death was kept private for over 3 weeks, with his Facebook page continuing to add new posts, initially leading to confusion about his passing.
+Richey, a long-time smoker, died on July 31, 2010, following a long battle with chronic obstructive pulmonary disease.
+There was no public memorial, per his request, and he was buried in Nashville near Wynette.
+His death was kept private for over three weeks, with his Facebook page continuing to add new posts post-mortem, initially leading to confusion about his death.

 In popular culture

-He is portrayed by Steve Zahn in the 2022 television miniseries, George & Tammy.
+He is portrayed by Steve Zahn in the 2022 television miniseries George & Tammy.